Closing Date: 12-November-22

 CORDAID is a Dutch, international non-governmental organization which combines 100 years of experience and expertise in emergency aid and structural poverty eradication.
 CORDAID believes in a world without poverty and exclusion.
 We strive for a just and sustainable society where every person counts.
 We stand for knowledge and talent sharing between North and South, between farmers and businesses, between activists and policymakers.
 Where poverty, conflict and exclusion tear up societies, we connect people and communities.
 We also stand for professionalism, expertise and solidarity across borders, to make a difference where it is most needed.
 Together with more than 600 partner organizations in Africa, Asia, the Middle East and Latin America we structurally improve the living conditions of the poorest and most excluded populations – the bottom billion.

-The health data collection research assistant will work under the Cordaid PBF program supporting the end of program evaluation team with quantitative and qualitative data collection.
+The costing data collection research assistant will work under the Cordaid PBF program supporting the end of program evaluation team with cost data collection.
 The position is short term covering only the data collection period.
 Cordaid reserves the right to cancel the vacancy or not hire anyone for this position.

 Specific Responsibilities and Duties: